OSU-Nowlab/MVAPICH-docs/docs/source/quick-plus.rst

 ----------

-This Quick Start contains the necessary information for MVAPICH users to download, install, and use MVAPICH-Plus 4.0.
+This Quick Start contains the necessary information for MVAPICH users to download, build, install, and use MVAPICH 4.0.

 MVAPICH (pronounced as “em-vah-pich”) is an open-source MPI software to exploit the novel features and mechanisms of high-performance